bcbio/bcbio_validations/README.md

 ## bcbio validations

-A collection of validations run using [bcbio (Blue Collar Bioinformatics)]( http://bcb.io/), using this [community build collection of validation workflows](https://github.com/bcbio/bcbio_validation_workflows).
+A collection of validations run using [bcbio (Blue Collar Bioinformatics)]( http://bcb.io/), using this [community built collection of validation workflows](https://github.com/bcbio/bcbio_validation_workflows).
 This repository organizes validation interpretation done as part of developing and improving analyses.
 Many previous validations are also available in [these albums](https://chapmanb.imgur.com/).